 It took about 1 month just to receive a response from them.

 Close to 20 days after we filled out the application.
-We finally started receiving letters from them in regards to what to do.
+We finally started receiving letters from them in regard to what to do.

 This is one of those “he only got the job because he knew somebody who knew somebody” deals.